hydroman99/hydroman99/README.md

 - 👋 Hi, I’m @hydroman99
-- 👀 I’m interested in QA Engineering
+- 👀 I’m interested in QA automation
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning JS Playwright
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...